adonisk/docs/pages/sdk-windows.md

 ---
-title: 4.
-Windows SDK
+title: Windows SDK
 description: Integrating a windows application using Ezetap .NET sdk
 type: Client SDK
 layout: default
 ---

-##Introduction##

-This section is for people who have existing windows (ver 7 or 8.1) applications running on a desktop and planning to integrate Ezetap mPoS solution using a standard windows SDK.
+This section is for people who have existing windows applications (ver 7 or 8.1) running on a desktop and planning to integrate Ezetap mPoS solution using a standard windows.NET SDK.

 > **Note:** If you are looking for a standalone mPoS solution for windows desktop or tablet, please refer to the ``Ezetap Basic mPoS (for windows)`` documentation